 For version 0.9, we suggest a minimum of 64Mb of free RAM and a Pentium II/III or G3/G4 >250mHz for running the whole package.
 We have developed and tested JWatcher using the Mac OS Runtime For Java version 2.2.3 which can be downloaded from Apple Computer's site and the Windows Java Runtime Environment version 1.1.8 which can be downloaded from Sun Microsystem's site.
 JWatcher 0.9 will not run properly with other versions of Java.
 It is possible to install Version 0.9 on newer machines and operating systems but you must associate it with the correct version JVM.

-JWatcher-Palm works with both Windows and Macintosh operating systems.
-It is a bit difficult to install, and file transfer is somewhat clunky.
+JWatcher-Palm works with both Windows and Macintosh operating systems and on the Palm OS.
+It is difficult to install, and file transfer is somewhat clunky.
 Once running, it provides pocket-sized scoring functionality.
-If you need this functionality, you may find it very useful.
+If you need this functionality, you may find it very useful but we are unable to provide technical support.
+Follow the instructions carefully.

 JWatcher is a joint project of the following labs:

-Dan Blumstein's Lab University of California Los Angeles & The Animal Behaviour Lab, Macquarie University, Sydney
+Dan Blumstein’s Lab University of California Los Angeles & the late Christopher Evans’ lab at Macquarie University, Sydney.

 We thank the National Institute of Mental Health (1R21MH065226), The Australian Research Council, and Macquarie University for support.